femathic/NovoTempoHotel-Team-WonderWoman/README.md

-The following have been added to the project:
+# NoVo Tempo Hotel

+The following project was built with
-Bootstrap, JavaScript and jQuery, Fontawesome and Montserrat font
+Bootstrap, JavaScript and jQuery and Fontawesome.

-Enjoy!
+It was built By the Group 4 Frontend members of **Team WonderWoman**